Citrus-Consulting-Services/DNA-KNN_Implementation_PythonExample/README.md

 3.)
 Get the K nearest neighbours
 4.) choose the maximum labels out of k nearest neighbours

 ## Implemneting KNN using sklearn
+Import the KNN package from sklearn and created the model using the inbuilt function